 When you’re training an AI, it’s important to not focus on how you think people ask a question, i.e., the FAQs listed on your online Help Center or knowledge base, but how people are actually asking questions.
 In one example, Comcast found that their customers ask the simple question “I want to see my bill” in 7,500 unique word and phrase combinations.

 By training with historic data, you’re able to set the AI Agent up for success by giving it knowledge and confidence to correctly classify intents across a larger number of utterances.
 The more data that’s available, the more accurate an AI will be.
 Because email has been used by companies for much longer than other channels, companies tend to have a much larger dataset.

-It’s important to note that your customers ask things differently based on the channel in which they are seeking support.
+When providing and omnichannel experience, it’s important to note that your customers ask things differently based on the channel in which they are seeking support.
 Chat is usually succinct.
 An email might contain multiple questions and additional detail.
 In a nutshell, people will ask things differently on email than other channels.
 So using your troves of historic email data will be most useful if you’re using it to train an email-based Conversational AI.